JayKay-15/NashvilleHousing/README.md

 # NashvilleHousing

-This project focuses on cleaning Nashville, TN housing data in MySQL.
+This project focuses on cleaning housing data from Nashville, TN in MySQL.